jboss-developer/jboss-eap-quickstarts/helloworld-jms/README.md

 What is it?
 -----------

-This quickstart demonstrates the use of external JMS clients with Red Hat JBoss Enterprise Application Platform.
+The `helloworld-jms` quickstart demonstrates the use of external JMS clients with Red Hat JBoss Enterprise Application Platform.

 It contains the following: